Skip to content

 At the moment, we can't find any results for this search.

-Founded some 700 years ago, Glurns has played an important role as a fortress and trading centre over the centuries.
-A completely preserved city wall with three defiant towers still surrounds and protects this picturesque medieval town.
-The Schluderns gate tower illustrates the history of Glurns.
-On the Mühlbach river, which branches off from the Etsch river, there is also a historic town mill.
+Founded about 700 years ago, Glurns played an important role as fortress and trading centre over the centuries.
+Its walls and towers are preserved in their entirety and still encircle this picturesque medieval town.
+The Schluderns gate tower speak anbout the history of Glurns.
+On the Mühlbach river, which branches off from the Etsch river, there's also a historic town mill.

-Although this town in Vinschgau valley is dominated by the Medieval, art is also a high priority here.
+Although Glurns is the embodinent of a medieval town, art plays a central role.
 Since 2011 a permanent exhibition about the Glurns born cartoonist and draftsman Paul Flora has been housed in the church tower.

-In the midst of this historic environment, visitors will find a modern building just outside the city walls, a 13 by 13 meter cube.
-It is the headquarters of PUNI, the first whisky distillery in Italy, built in 2012 by architect Werner Tscholl.
+In the midst of this historic environment, you can come across a modern building just outside the town walls: it's the first Italian whisky distillery, called PUNI, which was built in 2012 by architect Werner Tscholl.

 What to do in Glurns